SIRIUS project. I. Star formation models for star-by-star simulations of star clusters and galaxy formation: Star cluster formation

 Figure \ref{fig:B03massvstime_resolution} shows the total stellar mass as a function of time in models of different mass resolutions.
-The total stellar masses in models B03h and B03m are 560 $M_{\odot}$ and 433 $M_{\odot}$, respectively, at 0.45 Myr.
-These masses are similar to those in \citet[see section \ref{sec:B03}]{2003MNRAS.343..413B}.
-As shown in section \ref{sec:IC}, the Jeans lengths in the star forming regions in models B03h and B03m are $6.5\ \times\ 10^2$ AU (= $3.2\ \times\ 10^{-3}$ pc) and $3.2\ \times\ 10^3$ AU (= $1.6\ \times\ 10^{-2}$ pc), respectively.
-These sizes are significantly smaller than that of the system (= $5.0\ \times\ 10^{-1}$ pc), allowing them to detail the star formation process.
-They can therefore convert over 40\% of gas to stars.
-However, model B03l only has a total stellar mass of 13 $M_{\odot}$ at 0.45 Myr.
-Because the Jeans length $3.2\ \times\ 10^4$ AU (= $1.6\ \times\ 10^{-1}$ pc) is a similar size as that of the system, this model cannot emulate the star formation process correctly.
+The total stellar masses in models B03vh, B03h, B03m, and B03l are 551, 556, 452, and 320\,$M_{\odot}$, respectively, at 0.45 Myr.
+These masses are similar to those in \citet[see section \ref{sec:comparison}]{2003MNRAS.343..413B}.
+As shown in section \ref{sec:IC}, the Jeans lengths in the star forming regions in these models are less than $6.5\,\times\,10^3$\,au (= $3.2\,\times\,10^{-2} \>$pc), allowing them to detail the star formation process.
+They can therefore convert over 30\% of gas to stars.
+However, model B03vl only has a total stellar mass of 14\,$M_{\odot}$ at 0.45 Myr.
+Because the Jeans length $3.2\,\times\,10^4$\,au (= $1.6\,\times\,10^{-1} \>$pc must be set to allow a correct sampling of stars with 100\,$M_{\odot}$.
+However, if $n_{\rm{th}}$\,=\,$10^{7}\>$cm$^{-3}$ is adopted, the required value of $r_{\rm{max}}$ is only 0.05$\>$pc.
+In summary, it is necessary to set a maximum search radius larger than the value estimated from the threshold density for star formation to correctly sample the assumed IMF.